 Step 5: In this solution, after it has been verified that the relay connection is authorized for the respective relay service code in step 4, the AMF performs the following two additional steps:

-AMF retrieves from the PCF/DDNMF the PDU session parameters associated with the requested Relay Service Code (to be returned to the UE-to-Network relay).
+AMF retrieves from the PCF the PDU session parameters associated with the requested Relay Service Code (to be returned to the UE-to-Network relay).

-AMF requests the PCF/DDNMF to provide a different Relay Service Code (e.g. one of the spare Relay Service Codes or a new Relay Service Code) for the Remote UE to replace the Relay Service Code that was used during connection setup, and may also prepare a fresh 5G-GUTI for the Remote UE and a new layer-2 ID to use for subsequent discovery messages over PC5.
+AMF requests the PCF to provide a different Relay Service Code [See NOTE 2] (e.g. one of the spare Relay Service Codes or a new Relay Service Code) for the Remote UE to replace the Relay Service Code that was used during connection setup, and may also prepare a fresh 5G-GUTI for the Remote UE and a new layer-2 ID to use for subsequent discovery messages over PC5.
 The PCF should encrypt this payload for the Remote UE in a manner that it cannot be decrypted by the UE-to-Network relay (e.g. using a key derived from the latest KAUSF of the Remote UE).

-Step 6: AMF adds the PDU session parameters for the requested Relay Service Code (as received in step 5a) and the received encrypted payload from the PCF/DDNMF for the Remote UE (as received in step 5b) to the NAS Relay Authorization Response/Key Response message to be sent back to the UE-to-Network Relay.
+Step 6: AMF adds the PDU session parameters for the requested Relay Service Code (as received in step 5a) and the received encrypted payload from the PCF for the Remote UE (as received in step 5b) to the NAS Relay Authorization Response/Key Response message to be sent back to the UE-to-Network Relay.

 Step 7a/b: UE-to-Network relay uses the information received in step 6 to complete the secure link setup between the Remote UE and the UE-to-Network relay.
-In this solution, the UE-to-Network relay adds the encrypted payload for the Remote UE received from the PCF/DDNMF (which includes the new Relay Service Code) to the Direct Security Mode Command as additional parameter.
+In this solution, the UE-to-Network relay adds the encrypted payload for the Remote UE received from the PCF (which includes the new Relay Service Code) to the Direct Security Mode Command as additional parameter.

-Step 8: In this solution, the Remote UE updates its list of relay service codes based on the encrypted PCF/DDNMF payload it received in the Direct Security Mode command.
+Step 8: In this solution, the Remote UE updates its list of relay service codes based on the encrypted PCF payload it received in the Direct Security Mode command.
 The Remote UE will use the different relay service code and the received different layer-2 identifier in subsequent discovery and/or Direct Connection setup requests.

 Step 9: During or after secure connection setup over PC5 is completed, the UE-to-Network relay configures/initiates the PDU session used for relaying with the PDU session parameters (received in step 6) related to the Relay Service Code..